hsa-ees/asterics/README.md

-# ASTERICS - An Open Toolbox for Sophisticated FPGA-Based Image Processing
+# ASTERICS - An Open Toolbox for Sophisticated FPGA-Based Image Processing (coming soon)

 Image processing on embedded platforms is a challenging task, especially when implementing extensive computer vision applications.
 Field-programmable gate arrays (FPGAs) offer a suitable technology to accelerate image processing by customized hardware.